Want to know a bit more about They Ask, You Answer before you buy, or don’t buy?

 Check out Marcus’ thoughts more in Karine’s video below.

 Online reviews of ‘They Ask, You Answer’

-On Amazon UK there are 606 global ratings of They Ask, You Answer, with an overall score of 4.7 out of 5.
+On Amazon UK, at the time of writing there are 606 global ratings of They Ask, You Answer, with an overall score of 4.7 out of 5.

 It was hard to find a negative review, but even though it’s completely disproportionate to shine a light on a negative review like this one, here’s one for you to see.

 Why show it?

 They Ask, You Answer is far from a simple book, as the reviewer suggests.
 It takes many business owners maybe 3 reads of the book for the concepts to properly sink in.

 The book is generally easy to understand and very well written.
 Marcus is very clear with what you need to do.
 But sometimes you need to look a bit deeper for Marcus’ truly powerful messages and insights